UWPCE-PythonCert/PythonCertDevel/_sources/modules/Packaging.rst.txt

 http://docs.python.org/2/distutils/packageindex.html

+NOTE: only do this if you really want to share your package with the world!

 Under Development
 ------------------

 Develop mode is *really* *really* nice::

-  python setup.py develop
+  $ python setup.py develop

 or::

-  pip install -e ./
+  $ pip install -e ./

+(the e stands for "editable" -- it is the same thing)

 It puts links into the python installation to your code, so that your package is installed, but any changes will immediately take effect.